 Real Estate Condition Reports are not the only potential source of liability for personal representatives selling residential property.
 Sellers of residential property have a common law duty to disclose all material defects.
 See Ollerman v.
 O'Rourke Company, Inc., 94 Wis.
 2d 17, 288 N.W.2d 95 (1980).
 Personal representatives can also get themselves in trouble when they cheap out on needed basement or roof repairs or paint over signs that the basement or roof leaks.
 As I discussed in a recent post, such acts of concealment can qualify as representations even when the seller has not made any written representations about the condition of a property.
 See Novell v.
 Migliaccio, 2010 WI App 67, 325 Wis.
 2d 230, 783 N.W.2d 897.

 Trouble is, circuit court judges tend to be particularly prejudiced against real estate misrepresentation cases when the defendant is a personal representative of an estate.
 Such sellers get to play the sympathy card regardless of what their motivations were at the time that they sold mom's home without disclosing the engineering report recommending major foundation repairs.
 While I can certainly identify and sympathize with the loss of a parent, that's no excuse for sticking another family with your family's repair bills.

 In light of this reality, however, buyers of residential property from an estate need to be particularly vigilant.
 They should research what work has been done on the property through checking the building inspection file at city hall.
 Buyers of such properties should always get a home inspection and should also get a specialized foundation and/or roof inspection.
 While sellers are almost always in the best position to provide information about their home's condition, that rule often does not hold true for personal representatives of an estate.
-While I could tell you all about the Great Tosa Flood of 1997, a licensed home inspector would be able to provide a buyer with far more relevant information about my mother's home than I ever could.
+A licensed home inspector would be able to provide a buyer with far more relevant information about a home than many personal representatives could.